 The design of the National Cathedral carves an identity for architecture rooted in African culture, in Ghanaian heritage and is a ground-breaking architectural expression of African Christianity.
-The concept for the National Cathedral is born of Christian architectural principals.
-These principals frequently articulate proportion and orientation in multiples of twelve as reference to the twelve apostles.
+The concept for the National Cathedral is born of Christian architectural principles.
+These principals frequently articulate proportion and orientation in multiples of twelve as a reference to the twelve apostles.
 The National Cathedral's draped roof form draws from the great symbols of the chieftaincy institution and culture, such as the opulent boaman ceremonial canopies and umbrellas, traditionally used to shade and protect royalty.
-The National Cathedral takes these symbols of royal and religious veneration ad democratises them from the individual to the people.
+The National Cathedral takes these symbols of royal and religious veneration ad democratizes them from the individual to the people.

 Design: Architectural Expression of African Christianity

 Sir David Adjaye OBE is recognized as a leading architect of his generation.
 Adjaye was born in Tanzania to Ghanaian parents and his influences range from contemporary art, music and science to African art forms and the civic life of cities.